 Alastair Majury on Old Doune Rd Improvements

-As a result of the extra £750k secured by the Conservative led motion for substantive road repairs, the Old Doune Road is to see substantive road repairs worth over £35k.
-The stretch of road has regularly required temporary repairs with Local Conservative Councillor receiving a number of complaints regarding the condition of this road.
+As a result of the extra £750k secured by the Conservative led motion for substantive road repairs, the Old Doune Road has substantive road repairs been made worth over £35k.
+This stretch of road has regularly required temporary repairs with Local Conservative Councillor receiving a number of complaints regarding the condition of this road.

-The section of Old Doune Road near the high school will see footway improvements, where the mini-pinch points will be removed commencing during the school holidays on the 2nd July, in advance of carriageway inlay works commencing on the 16thJuly.
+The section of Old Doune Road near Dunblane High School has seen footway improvements, where the former mini-pinch points have now also been removed as part of the works.
 To ensure that pupil safety is not compromised as a result of the mini pinch points being removed traffic will be monitored and if required alternative more suitable traffic management features will be considered.

 Local Conservative Councillor Alastair Majury said: